2.0+ Explained | Proof of Stake & Tokenomics

 In Proof of Work, miners must complete computationally expensive tasks in order to validate new blocks and earn rewards.
 The more mining power you have, the more likely you are to win.

 Proof of Stake works similarly, but instead of computational power being needed to win, PoS relies on users ‘staking’ their funds.
 In other words, by locking up funds, stakers have a chance to validate the next block and earn rewards.
-The more you stake, the higher your chances of winning.
-Dishonest behaviour can also be punished by slashing a user’s staked funds.
+The more you stake, the more CTC you win.

 What are the advantages of Proof of Stake?